trisberg/springone-explore-2023/TAP-checkpoint-restore.md

 2023-08-09T21:05:44.563Z  INFO 129 --- [Attach Listener] o.s.c.support.DefaultLifecycleProcessor  : Spring-managed lifecycle restart completed in 53 ms
 ```

+> Note: if you cluster has several nodes then you might have to try this several times to see tha app restore from the checkpoint files.
+The node name is part of the `CRAC_FILES_DIR` setting.

-Any subsequent starts will just show the restoring from the checkpoint files and startup is :
+Any subsequent starts on the same node will just show the restoring from the checkpoint files and startup is :

 ```
 2023-08-09T21:11:57.069Z  INFO 129 --- [           main] c.example.hello.HelloWorldConfiguration  : app.message: World